 I’ve been in the radio and podcasting space for more than a decade.
-I started hosting a podcast in 2006, spun that into a Sirius XM radio show in 2007, and since then my team has grown The Art of Charm (AOC) from a handful of early listeners in 2006 to around four million monthly listeners today.
-As a result of hosting AOC, I’ve had a chance to speak at companies like Google.
+I started hosting a podcast in 2006, spun that into a Sirius XM radio show in 2007, and since then grown from a handful of early listeners in 2006 to around four million monthly listeners today.
+As a result of hosting my own show, I’ve had a chance to speak at companies like Google.
 We’ve been recommended by outlets like The Guardian, the BBC, and the New York Times.

 Despite all that, if I had to start all over again in 2017, I’m not sure I would.
 While some might say, “Easy for you to say, Jordan, you’re already making money at this,” my answer is, “Not exactly.”
 (We’ll get to this.)

 But more importantly, even though I’ve been doing this for a long time and have one of the better pedigrees in the medium, it’s never been easy and it’s not easily profitable.

 Most people who start a podcast think that the ad dollars come rolling in after the audience gets big enough.
 Get sponsors for your show, collect the cash and wash, rinse, repeat.
 But that equation doesn’t work the way you think it does.